FilipeSoares/FilipeSoares.github.io/index.md

 I highlight my participation in ISO certification acquired by Cognitiva.

 **Summary of activities**
-- Implement new features, bugfixes and hotfixes in Juridicial softwares made in Java and PHP;
+- Implement new features, bugfixes and hotfixes in Juridical softwares made in Java and PHP;
     - Stack Java used Java 1.5 - OCJ4 Container - Oracle 10g;
     - Stack PHP4 used Apache/MySQL5;
 - Implanted SCM process with SVN and after migrate to GIT;